 The 2001 census revealed that the population of the London Borough of Hackney was 202 824, a clear sign of population growth from 1801 when the population consisted of only 14 609 people.
-Studies show that 24% of the population was not born in the UK, and that the largest practicing religion in the Borough of Hackney is Christianity, but there is a population of Muslims, Jewish people, and a few other religions that reside there as well.
+Studies show that 24% of the population was not born in the UK and that the largest practicing religion in the Borough of Hackney is Christianity, but there is a population of Muslims, Jewish people, and a few other religions that reside there as well.

-The London Borough of Hackney contain quite a few attractions for tourists, some of which include the Abney Park Cemetery, which is an overgrown Victorian cemetery, a number of theatres and museums, the Woodberry Wetlands Nature Reserve, the National Centre of Circus Arts, which is a circus school, some beautiful churches, and much more.
+The London Borough of Hackney contains quite a few attractions for tourists, some of which include the Abney Park Cemetery, which is an overgrown Victorian cemetery, a number of theatres and museums, the Woodberry Wetlands Nature Reserve, the National Centre of Circus Arts, which is a circus school, some beautiful churches, and much more.
 There is also the Hackney One Festival, which is a carnival street parade.

-The London Borough of Hackney is a beautiful part of the UK, and one that is rich in history and beautiful natural areas.
+The London Borough of Hackney is a beautiful part of the UK and one that is rich in history and beautiful natural areas.